 Ever wonder why you just can’t seem to keep the weight off after you’ve lost it?
-Do you SWEAR this time is different?
-Here are 5 signs you might be repeating the same old mistakes.
+Do you swear that this time is different?
+Here are 5 signs you might be repeating the same old mistakes and have fallen victim to a yo-yo diet.
 (Spoiler Alert: Tough Love Ahead!)

 1. You haven’t dealt with the reasons you gained weight in the first place.

 We all over-eat for different reasons.
-Emotional eaters, stress eaters, food addicts, or just plain “junk food lovers” need to recognize what causes them to eat more than they should — and deal with those problems head on.
+Emotional eaters, stress eaters, food addicts, or just plain junk-food lovers.
+We all need to recognize what causes them to eat more than they should and deal with those problems head-on.
 In many cases, professional help will make a big difference.
-But if you don’t tackle the underlying problem, the yo-yo cycle is going to ensure that all of your hard work is for not.
+But, if you don’t tackle the underlying problem, the yo-yo diet cycle is going to ensure that all of your hard work is for not.

 2. You’re eating someone else’s meal plans

-- You’ll be miserable while you’re on your diet.
-If you’re not eating food that YOU love, you’ll eventually just cave to the misery.
+- you’ll be miserable while you’re on your diet.
+If you’re not eating food that you love, you’ll eventually just cave in with misery.

 - You’ll never survive long “in the wild” if you can’t make smart food choices on your own.
-You need to know the underlying reasons why the meal plan is what it is, and how to make your own, based on foods YOU love, that can sustain you for months — or years — or decades.
+You need to know the underlying reasons why the meal plan is what it is, and how to make your own based on foods you love, that can sustain you for months, years, or decades.

 3. You are “tracking” what you eat, rather than “planning” your meals.